Halcyon Castle

 Halcyon Castle (now called The Kovalam Palace) was built in 1932 in the princely state of Travancore, in the modern-day state of Kerala, India.
 It was constructed by M.R.Ry Sri Rama Varma Valiya Koil Thampuran, the consort of Maharani Sethu Lakshmi Bayi, as a retreat for their family.
 In 1964 Valiya Koil Thampuran sold the entire property to the Government of India; since then it has been a luxury hotel.
 A dispute arose when the India Tourism Development Corporation (ITDC), which was running the hotel, sold it to a private hotel resort group.
-It has since then been taken under The Raviz Hotels and Resorts and been renovated and restored to its former glory.